SamJ26/csharp-and-dotnet-lectures/lecture_03/lecture.md

 ### Generics at runtime

 - Generic type **substitutions are performed at run time**
-- Compiled generic type contains metadata that identifies it as having type parameters
+- Compiled generic type contains metadata that identifies it as having type params
 - Type parameter of a **value type**:
     - When specialized generic type should be created, CLR takes compiled generic type and generates new type by substituting _type parameters_
     - Specialized generic types are created one time for each unique value type that is used as a parameter
     - Previously generate specialized generic types are reused
 - Type parameter of a **reference type**:
-    - All references are the same size
-    - The first time a specialized generic type is constructed with any reference type, CLR generates new type by substituting _type parameters_ with object references
+    - The first time a specialized generic type is constructed with any reference type, CLR generates new type by substituting _type parameters_ with _object_ references
-    - CLR reuses the previously created specialized version of the generic type for every reference type
+    - Previously created specialized version of the generic type is reused for every reference type

-TODO

 ---